Talk Back and You're Dead: Plot

-Samantha believes that Top is just playing on her, so she confronts Audrey.
+Samantha believes that Top is just playing with her, so she confronts Audrey.
 Meanwhile, at dinner, Top told his parents that he already has a girlfriend and he will invite her for tomorrow dinner.
 Top picks up Samantha from school and brings her to his house for dinner with his family, but the dinner ends up with Top and his father arguing about the death of Top's mother.
-That night, Top breaks up with Samantha because she was too perfect for him, but Samantha has already fallen in love with him.
+That night, Top breaks up with Samantha because she was too perfect for him, but Samantha's already fallen in love with him.
 Samantha is badly hurt that Top broke up with her, then Audrey told her that Top was an ex-convict.
 After school, Samantha was abducted by Piggy's gang in order to avenge.
 Top and his gang arrives at Piggy's hideout and start fighting where they overpower Piggy's gang.
 Samantha calls Top an ex-convict and he was stunned of what he heard, as Red takes Samantha home telling her that Top is not really a bad guy and it was the second time that Top saves her as the first was a mistaken identity caused by Samantha.
 Samantha invites Top to a date to make peace of what she has said.
 At Pendleton High, Top humiliates Samantha in front of everyone for being present at their basketball game.
 Top apologizes to Samantha for humiliating her at his school then Top confesses his true feelings for Samantha and they become officially lovers.
 At a theme park, Top gives Samantha a teddy bear which he got from Audrey's date after the guy verbally harassed Samantha which angered Top and knocks down the guy unconscious.
 Samantha and Audrey finally make peace of their dislike toward each other.
 Top went to the guy who stole Samantha's teddy bear to bring it back to her and beats the guy.
 Top and Red went to Samantha's house to give back the teddy bear but Top was surprised when he saw Lee, Samantha's cousin.
 Top asks Lee why he lied to him in believe that Sammy/Samantha was in Japan and Lee admits to him that Samantha was bound to a fixed marriage and he can never have Samantha.
 Upset on what he discovered, Top breaks up again with her but Samantha wanted Top to fight for them.